 It doesn’t get much more classic than Wilson in the world of golf.
-They were, perhaps the first major golf club manufacturer back in the day.
-They’ve slowed down a little bit in recent years as other club companies caught up, and then surpassed them.
+They were, perhaps, the first major golf club manufacturer back in the day.
+They’ve slowed down slightly in recent years as other club companies caught up and then surpassed them.

 If you’ve been looking for a budget club, this is going to be one to pay close attention to.
 Not only does this club come from a major manufacturer, but it is also available at an uncommonly low price.

 As a result, you get modern technology at a price that no other option on our list has been (or, spoilers, will be able to reproduce).

 I was particularly partial to the aesthetic of the design concept.
 It’s a nice looking club that will inspire confidence at address.